 Protein is a great example.
 The body burns twice as many calories digesting high-protein foods as it does high carbohydrate foods.
 This is why we should consume about 4 ounces of pasture-raised, organic animal meat at least one to two times daily.
-If you are looking to find economical pasture-raised meats, we love Butcherbox and they ship nationwide.
+If you are looking to find economical pasture-raised meats, I love US Wellness Meats and they ship nationwide.

 Always eat breakfast